-Our platform enables you to quickly and easily connect your data sources to SQL Server table.
-This enables a one-way synchronization to occur - where any changes in the SQL table are downloaded into your data source on a regular basis.
+Our platform enables you to quickly and easily connect your data sources to a SQL Server table.
+This enables a one-way synchronization to occur - where any changes in the SQL table are downloaded into your data source regularly.
 Your data source will be automatically updated in this way until you remove the connector or an error occurs (such as losing authorization to access the database).

-Before you add a SQL Connector, you must ensure that you have a valid SQL Server Connection set up on your organization.
+Before you add an SQL Connector, you must ensure that you have a valid SQL Server Connection set up in your organization.

 To Set up a SQL Connector to your Data Source, follow these simple steps: